wdehoog/hutspot-ubports/docs/operating/page-usage.md

  * Context Menu of a Playlist provides:
    * Play
    * View
-   * Use as Seeds for Recommendations

 ### Library Page
- * Click on the page header buttons to switch between showing
+ * Click on the page header '<' & '>' buttons to switch between showing
    * Saved Albums
    * Playlists
    * Saved Tracks